Fietel/ecgan/README.md

    After preprocessing you can also simply use the configurations from the other training runs, only needing to change the dataset in the respective configuration file.

-# ECGAN

-ECGAN is a modular repository to train ML algorithms - and especially Generative Adversarial Networks (GANs) - on electrocardiographic data, even though the setup is generally suitable for arbitrary time series.
-While ECGAN also supports other tasks, such as classification using simple RNNs/CNNs, the focus lies on the generation of data using GANs.
-The GANs are trained on only the ''normal'' (for ECGs: healthy) class to learn the underlying representation of this class.
-The resulting GAN can be used to generate new healthy data or detect anomalies by comparing the synthetic data with the test data.
-ECGAN follows modular setup allows easy modifications to the different parts of this project, allowing researchers to simply  download and preprocess various ECG datasets, train a variety models to generate realistic time series and apply a variety of anomaly detection mechanisms.
-ECGAN is built to be reproducible and easily expandable to allow fast prototyping and foster comparability and open source implementations by reducing the time required to implement models or preprocessing scenarios.

-**Parts of the implementation are still in an experimental state.**

 ### Installation
 #### Unix